 “You’re a natural” Shawn laughed, shaking her head.
 “Too bad Nathaniel’s not here to see you in that sexy sarong.
 He doesn’t know what he’s missing!
 Dang girl, go find a dance partner.”

-Jefry, one of the drunken interns tried to lift Samantha’s skirt, “Are you wearing anything under that?”
+One of the drunken Interns lifted Samantha’s skirt, “Are you wearing anything under there?”

-Samantha slapped his hand fiercely and ran toward the water.
-Jefry tried to follow her but fell flat on his face.
+Samantha slapped his hand and ran.
+Jefry followed, but fell flat on his face.
 She laughed and kicked off her sandals for more traction.

 It was a sultry evening.
-The cool sand felt refreshing on her bare feet so Samantha strayed toward a strip of light.
-When she squinted, she saw it was a reflection of the moon rising on a wave.
-She breathed in the salty air, the waves luring her like a purposeful trail from reality; perhaps a road she hoped, to another dimension.
+The cool sand felt refreshing on this sultry evening and she strayed to a strip of light.
+When she squinted, she saw the reflection of the moon rising on a wave, and breathed in the salty air, the waves luring her like a purposeful trail from reality; perhaps a road she hoped, to another dimension.

-Sam stood on the dune, swaying in the breeze.
+Mesmerized by she struggled to the top of a dune yearning to plunge herself into the beckoning sea.
+Somehow her drunken tears would mingle with the cool salty foam.
+She might be reborn in this baptism and swim out to sea.
+Standing on top of the dune, he swayed in the breeze, her hair damp as seaweed.
 She’d always adored the night sky with the sea’s soothing song.
-She felt light as a seabird now, descending, then rising over the next dune.
-Coming to a crest, she envisioned a silhouette of a man and forged upward, her feet squishing in the sand, making piles of deep tracks.
+She felt light as a seabird now, descending, then climbing over the crest of the next dune she envisioned the silhouette of a person and forged upward, her feet squishing in the sand, making piles of deep tracks.

-At the same time, she grew cautious, fearing the person was moving toward her.
-She stood swaying for a moment, then took a step toward him, tripped again, and stumbled directly into his arms.
-Sighing heavily, she rested her cheek on his warm chest and breathed in the briny scent of his skin, then lifted her face.
+She squinted her eyes and grew cautious.
+Fearing the person was moving toward her, she stood swaying for a moment, then took a step down and tripped into his arms.
+Sighing, she rested her cheek on his warm chest and breathed in the briny scent of his skin, then lifted her face.

-He held her up like a rag doll and resting his chin on top of her head he rocked her softly.
+He held her up like a rag doll and resting his chin on top of her head he rocked her.

-She tore herself away and ran hard up the wet sand, crying tears she refused to allow him to witness.
+“Liar!” she screamed and tore herself away, then ran away in the wet sand, crying tears she refused to allow him to witness.

 Nathaniel gave chase and overcame her.
 His strength and determination mastered her inebriated state when he’d tackled and pulled her down hard.

 Samantha rolled, digging her feet in.
-She was strong too and he didn’t deserve to win this battle.
-She rose to her knees and tried to crawl away, but he reached out grabbing her ankles with his large hands and flipped her onto her back.
-Taking advantage, he crawled over her while she flailed her arms tearing at his hair.
+She was strong too, and he didn’t deserve to win this battle.
+She rose to her knees to crawl away, but he reached out grabbing her ankles with his large hands and flipped her onto her back.
+Taking advantage, he crawled over her while she flailed tearing at his hair.

-But she weakened, leaving herself open so he was able finally to lay his heaving body across her torso.
-He held her arms above her head which triggered Samantha’s rage again.
+But she weakened, leaving herself open.
+He lay his heaving body across her torso and held her arms above her head.
+This triggered Samantha’s rage again.

-She was able to twist her hips when he relaxed thinking he’d won.
+She twisted her hips when he relaxed thinking he’d won.
 She laughed in his face, and rolled, digging into the sand.
-The painful forward crawl bloodied her knees.
+The painful crawl bloodied her knees.

-He got a grip on her ankles and dragged her backward through the cool sand, creating a trench with her body.
+She looked back at him and growled so he gripped her ankles and dragged her backward through the cool sand that created a trench.
 Her sarong slid up to her waist exposing her bikini.
-Nate made a decision and lunged, but she dug in with her heels again, kicking sand in his face.
+Nate lunged, but she dug in with her heels again, kicking sand in his face.

-He turned his head and spit sand, then took another quick lunge pinning her again, and lay his head on her chest, pleading.
+He turned his head and spit sand out, then took another quick lunge pinning her again; lay his head on her chest, pleading,

 “Please, just listen?”

-She calmed herself and lay there silent for a moment, then nodded.
-He squeezed her hand sliding his downward, slowly, carefully.
-She remained calm, blinking, looking into his deep sea eyes.
+She calmed to silence for a moment and nodded.
+He squeezed her hand sliding his downward, carefully.
+She remained calm, blinking, looking in his deep-sea eyes.